vsphere-tmm/vsphere-supervisor/vks-troubleshooting.md

 $ kubectl get vm -o wide -n <namespace>
 ```

-Using the IP ADDRESS and the SSH private key, log in to the node.
+Log in to the node using the IP ADDRESS and the SSH private key.

 ```shell
 #Connect as vmware-system-user to the desired node's IP address retrieved above using the ssh-key file